PhonePe/mantis/README.md

 ## Need Help ? 🙋‍♂️

 * Take a look at our [documentation](https://phonepe.github.io/mantis/)
+* Please use [Mantis Discussions](https://github.com/PhonePe/mantis/discussions) forum for all your queries
 * Please join our [discord channel](https://discord.gg/uJV8Y3uSGu)

 ## Credits 🎖